 1937: Nebraska is favored to repeat as Big Six champion, but a big nonconference game is the first order of business for the underdog Huskers and their new coach, Lawrence "Biff" Jones.

-«1952: Bill Glassford's team returns from Oregon with a 28-13 win over the Ducks.
-It is just the second night game in NU history and the first Husker victory under the lights.
+1952: Bill Glassford's team returns from Oregon with a 28-13 win over the Ducks.
+It was the second night game in Husker history and the first Nebraska victory under the lights.

 1977: Avoiding a letdown one week after the big win over Alabama, Nebraska beats Baylor by three touchdowns.